Consumer Guide To Individual Health Insurance In

 Agents and brokers also provide service on the policies they have sold, and can help you process claims or with anything else you need regarding your policy.
 The insurance companies for which agents and brokers sell coverage pay them a commission for their work, so you will not be charged a direct fee if you want to use the services of an agent or broker.
 You can find agents and brokers who sell individual coverage via the Internet, or you may prefer to consult with one in person.

-How is California individual insurance different from group health insurance?
+insurance different from group

 Individual health insurance is very different than California group health insurance, which is the type of insurance that is offered through an employer.
 Since laws mandating what types of services must be included in individual policies are often different than those dictating what must be included in group policies, benefits are generally less extensive than what most people would receive through coverage they have through work.
 Individual consumers may be surprised to learn that some benefits that may be considered “standard' in a group policy, like maternity coverage or substance-abuse treatment, may not be included in an individual plan.
 Sometimes individual health insurance consumers have the option to pay extra for coverage of additional services like maternity coverage.
 This extra coverage is referred to as an optional rider.